 A good pair of binoculars is as useful at night as they can be in the day.
 Although binoculars may not be as powerful as a telescope they will show 25 or even up to 50 times more than the naked eye.
 If you're using binoculars for astronomy, choose a pair that is not too heavy as you may be holding them skyward for long periods of time.

 Take something comfortable to sit or lie on, or maybe pop a blanket in the car.
 That way you can wrap up warm against the elements.
-A deck chair or bean bags are also stargazers best friends.
+Deck chairs or garden recliners are stargazers’ best friends.

 As you will be stargazing at night often at isolated locations, always tell someone where you will be going, take a mobile phone or, ideally, a friend.
 Cars left in isolated car parks at night can also often be a target for thieves.
 Do not leave valuables in your car at any time while stargazing.
 But remember, such incidents are rare, so have fun.